-St. Johns County is a growing community with homeless needs, unfortunately, our population has not reached the level for a direct allocation of Emergency Shelter Grant (ESG) funds or HOME Investment Partnership funds.
+St. Johns County is a growing community with homeless needs; unfortunately, our population has not reached the level for a direct allocation of Emergency Shelter Grant (ESG) funds or HOME Investment Partnership funds.
 We will seek to receive ESG and other funding from the State of Florida and other sources, but our efforts are presently limited to the activities we can undertake solely with our Community Development Block Grant (CDBG) funding.
-The County's goals for the PY 2023 Annual Action Plan continue to include a focus on affordable housing and supportive services to help vulnerable residents remain housed using our State funding sources of \$3.3M while using our focusing our limited CDBG on infrastructure and social service projects that support the community.
+The County's goals for the PY 2025 Annual Action Plan continue to focus on affordable housing and supportive services to help vulnerable residents remain housed using our State funding sources of \$2.5M, while focusing our limited CDBG on infrastructure and social service projects that support the community.

-Through collaboration with the Continuum of Care, along with other organizations, St. Johns County will utilize many avenues to provide outreach and education to the homeless population, including those who are unsheltered.
-St Johns County CoC has identified "Street Outreach" as an important role in our county's plight to end homelessness.
+Through collaboration with the Continuum of Care and other organizations, St. Johns County will utilize many avenues to provide outreach and education to the homeless population, including those who are unsheltered.
+St Johns County CoC has identified "Street Outreach" as necessary in our County's plight to end homelessness.
 Currently, the street outreach program is operated by St. Francis House and has been very successful since its implementation in 2016.
-The outreach efforts include initially assessing the homeless individual/family's needs to provide the appropriate housing and supportive services referrals.
+The outreach efforts include assessing the homeless individual/family's needs to provide appropriate housing and supportive services referrals.

 In addition, the Street Outreach program will assist in the identification of unsheltered individuals and the areas in which they live.
 The objective of Street Outreach is to reduce the number of unsheltered homeless persons on the street by providing engagement and essential services, ensuring everyone has a path to permanent housing.
-The program can assess each individual by identifying their most critical needs and helping them to navigate to those resources in an expeditious manner.
-The outreach program will assist these individuals in accessing much needed support services in the areas of medical care, employment, assistance in applying for State, Federal and local programs to help meet their needs and will assist with the rapid re-housing of these individuals.
+The program can assess each individual by identifying their most critical needs and helping them navigate those resources expeditiously.
+The outreach program will assist these individuals in accessing much-needed support services in the areas of medical care and employment, assist them in applying for state, federal, and local programs to help meet their needs, and will assist with the rapid re-housing of these individuals.

 Eligible clients will be served using a program model that brings services to the client.
 This includes providing services in homeless encampments, parks, streets, libraries, and/or other frequented areas identified by street outreach workers.
-After an initial intake is completed, advocates will provide basic care services, including food, clothing, shelter, or connections to medical care if necessary.
+After an initial intake, advocates will provide basic care services, including food, clothing, shelter, or connections to medical care if necessary.
 After attending to immediate basic needs, advocates will complete a service or goal plan with client input and participation.